 In the case of EIAs, the EIA Regulations (S.L.549.46) in Malta provide various opportunities for public participation, i.e. at the scoping stage and at the review stages of the process.
-Members of the public are allowed 30 days to submit any issues they wish to see included in the EIA Terms of Reference.
-The public is given a 30-day period to comment on the Environmental Impact Assessment report.
-In addition to the latter, a public hearing is called for projects falling under Category I of Schedule I of the EIA Regulations, unless the Authority considers that a hearing should be held for other projects, for which the public has an additional 7 days after the public hearing, to comment on the Environmental Impact Assessment report.
+Members of the public are allowed 21-30 days to submit any issues they wish to see included in the EIA Terms of Reference.
+The public is given a 2130-day period to comment on the Environmental Impact Assessment reportStatement.
+In addition to the latter, a public meeting-hearing is called for Annex I-projects falling under Category I of Schedule I of the EIA Regulations, unless the Authority considers that a hearing should be held for other projects,-for which the public has an additional 7 days after, following the public meeting/hearing, to comment on the Environmental Impact Assessment reportStatement.
 For the public meeting/public hearing, the public cannot be notified less than 15 days prior to the meeting.